k2view-academy/K2View-Academy/articles/18_cdc_and_search/02_cdc_messages.md

 For example, if you need to notify an external consumer system about any address change of a customer, you must create CDC indexes for STATE, CITY, STREET, HOUSE_NO, and ZIP_CODE columns of ADDRESS table of CUSTOMER LU as CDC indexes.

-Each type of change generates a different type of a CDC message.
+Each type of change on the CDC columns generates a different type of a CDC message.

 The following sections describe the CDC message types.